-Translator Use in Classroom Policy (example blurb, please feel free to create your own policy)
+Translator Use in Classroom Policy (example blurb, instructors create own policy)

 Translators can be an effective tool for learning language; however, the use of translators is only permitted on some assignments in class.
 Translators are never allowed for final ELI exams, so students should be sure to prepare for exams and assignments without the use of a translator.
 Your teacher will inform you if translators are or are not allowed to be used on the different assignments in class.